Faith and Action for Strength Together

--In 2012 Florida arrested 78,195 youth and 73,371 were for non-violent offenses.
+- In 2012 Florida arrested 78,195 youth and 73,371 were for non-violent offenses.
 Florida arrests more of our youth than California or Texas and we arrest double the percentage of our youth in comparison to New York.
-A Tampa Bay Times investigation found many children in Florida getting arrested while in school for relatively minor offenses.
 The state has created a program called Civil Citations through which local law enforcement can divert youth to community-based programs without giving them criminal records.
 The recidivism rate for this program is only 4%, and it saves over $4,500 per case, yet not all communities in Florida offer this program to their youth.
-In 2015, FAST and our sister organizations across Florida in the DART network got a bill passed through the state legislature to pass a bill that requires each district court to set up a civil citation program for youth.
+Last year, with the help of the other DART organizations in Florida, we got the state legislature to pass a bill that requires each district court to set up a civil citation program for youth.
 In 2017 alone, 5,000 children in Florida were given second chances for first-time offenses instead of giving them arrest records that brand them for life.

-- In 2005, we secured commitments from the director of the Early Learning Coalition to provide funding for a full-day of Pre-K for any child whose parents are working am make less than 200% of the poverty level.
-To date over 7,000 low-income 4-year-olds in Pinellas County have been able to attend Pre-K because of this funding.
+- In 2005, we secured commitments from the director of the Early Learning Coalition to provide funding for a full-day of Pre-K for any child whose parents are working and make less than 200% of the poverty level.
+To date over 12,000 low-income 4-year-olds in Pinellas County have been able to attend a full-day of Pre-K because of this funding.